Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ## Motivation

 I want to create, write and maintain a simple blog about personal and technical discoveries.
-I will self-host this blog on my Raspberry Pi cluster with kubernetes.
+I will self-host this blog on my Raspberry Pi cluster with Kubernetes.

 This already adds some constraints:

 - Self-hostable.
 - Lightweight: under 64Mo of RAM usage.
-- Multiarch: ARM64 and AMD64.
+- Multi-arch: ARM64 and AMD64.
 - Low dependencies: for long term maintenance.
 - Simplicity: simple articles, nothing special.
-- Maintenable at long term.
+- Maintainable at long term.

 These are the minimal constraints.